CurtisAccelerate/ChatGPT-Local-Files/README.md

 ## 📝 Knonwn bugs / To Be Fixed

-- [ ] Changing the save bath and press enter should save file.
+- [ ] Changing the save path and press enter should save file with updated path.

 ---